Failed Back Surgery Syndrome and the Success Rate of Spinal Surgery

 With around one in ten people experiencing the condition, back pain is a leading cause of disability around the world.
 From stabbing, shooting sensations to chronic aches and pains, a bad back can significantly interfere with work, your quality of life, and enjoyment of everyday activities.
 You might even find yourself withdrawing socially because you don’t want to deal with the repercussions of leaving the comfort of your home.

-Many patients turn to surgery for relief of their pain.
+Many patients turn to spinal surgery in NYC for relief of their pain.
 Unfortunately, sometimes the procedure does not achieve its goals.
 This is often referred to as FBSS, or Failed Back Surgery Syndrome.

 What is Failed Back Surgery Syndrome?